tashian/heal.lgbt/content/docs/trauma.md

 Aside from EMDR, Cognitive Behavioral Therapy has been shown to help with trauma release.
 It is a more traditional talk-centered approach that aims to rewrite the underlying beliefs that lead to depression and anxiety.

 App: [Sanvello](https://www.sanvello.com/) is an app that helps you relieve symptoms of stress, anxiety, and depression
+App: [Woebot](https://apps.apple.com/gb/app/woebot-your-self-care-expert/id1305375832) is a self-care bot that helps with anxiety and depression using CBT techniques
 Video: [Feeling Good](https://www.youtube.com/watch?v=H1T5uMeYv9Q) TED talk by CBT practitioner David Burns
 Book: [Feeling Good](https://www.amazon.com/dp/B009UW5X4C) very popular book that has helped a lot of people with mood disorders, by David Burns

 ### Psychedelic and psychoactive drugs
-There’s a growing belief that drugs like MDMA (ecstacy/molly), psychedelic mushrooms, ayahuasca, and LSD, when used in therapy or with a guide, are among the fastest and most effective treatments for complex PTSD.
-But they come with risks.
+There’s strong evidence that drugs like MDMA (ecstacy/molly), psychedelic mushrooms, ayahuasca, and LSD, when used in therapy or with a guide, are among the fastest and most effective treatments for complex PTSD.
+Yes, they come with risks.
 This is an area of ongoing exploration and recent experimentation, with the FDA currently in stage 3 trials of MDMA-assisted psychotherapy.
 If all goes as expected, MDMA will become legal for trauma therapy in several countries by 2021.

 [MAPS](https://maps.org/) &mdash; Multidisciplinary Association for Psychedelic Studies
 [Psychedelic Integration](https://integration.maps.org/) &mdash; MAPS directory of therapists who help people integrate a psychedelic experience